-5. For the purposes of this Agreement, the mechanism shall be operated under the authority and guidance of, and be accountable to, the Conference of the Parties.
+6. For the purposes of this Agreement, the mechanism shall be operated under the authority and guidance of, and be accountable to, the Conference of the Parties.
 The Conference of the Parties shall provide guidance on overall strategies, policies, programme priorities and eligibility for access to and utilization of financial resources.
 The mechanism shall operate within a democratic and transparent system of governance.

-6. Access to funding under this Agreement shall be open to developing States Parties on the basis of need, taking into account the needs for assistance of Parties with special requirements, in particular the least developed countries, landlocked developing countries, geographically disadvantaged States, small island developing States and coastal African States, and taking into account the special needs of developing middle-income countries.
+7. Access to funding under this Agreement shall be open to developing States Parties on the basis of need, taking into account the needs for assistance of Parties with special requirements, in particular the least developed countries, landlocked developing countries, geographically disadvantaged States, small island developing States and coastal African States, archipelagic States and developing middle-income countries, and taking into account the special circumstances of small island developing States.
 The funding mechanism established under this Agreement shall be aimed at ensuring efficient access to funding through simplified application and approval procedures and enhanced readiness of support for such developing States Parties.

-7. In the light of capacity constraints, Parties shall encourage international organizations to grant preferential treatment to, and consider the specific needs and special requirements of developing States Parties, including the least developed countries and taking into account the special circumstances of small island developing States, in the allocation of appropriate funds and technical assistance and the utilization of their specialized services for the purposes of the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.
+8. In the light of capacity constraints, Parties shall encourage international organizations to grant preferential treatment to, and consider the specific needs and special requirements of developing States Parties, in particular the least developed countries, landlocked developing States and small island developing States, and taking into account the special circumstances of small island developing States, in the allocation of appropriate funds and technical assistance and the utilization of their specialized services for the purposes of the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.

-8. The Conference of the Parties shall establish a working group on financial resources to periodically report and make recommendations on the identification and mobilization of funds under the mechanism.
+9. The Conference of the Parties shall establish a working group on financial resources.
+It shall be composed of members possessing appropriate qualifications and expertise.
+The terms of reference and modalities for the operation of the working group shall be determined by the Conference of the Parties.
+The working group shall periodically report and make recommendations on the identification and mobilization of funds under the mechanism.
 It shall also collect information and report on funding under other mechanisms and instruments contributing directly or indirectly to the achievement of the objectives of this Agreement.
 In addition to the considerations provided in this article, the working group on financial resources shall consider, inter alia:

 (a) The assessment of the needs of the Parties, in particular developing States Parties;